ILapshin/DeFi-Portfolio/README.md

 # DeFi Portfolio Telegram Bot

-A telegram bot that allow you monitor your your crypto portfolio hodled on different wallets.
+A telegram bot that allow you to monitor your crypto portfolio hodled on different wallets.

 https://t.me/DeFiPortfolioBot